Overclocking: Stability and reliability

 As an overclocked component operates outside of the manufacturer's recommended operating conditions, it may function incorrectly, leading to system instability.
 Another risk is silent data corruption by undetected errors.
 Such failures might never be correctly diagnosed and may instead be incorrectly attributed to software bugs in applications, device drivers, or the operating system.
 Overclocked use may permanently damage components enough to cause them to misbehave (even under normal operating conditions) without becoming totally unusable.

 A large-scale 2011 field study of hardware faults causing a system crash for consumer PCs and laptops showed a four to 20 times increase (depending on CPU manufacturer) in system crashes due to CPU failure for overclocked computers over an eight-month period.

 In general, overclockers claim that testing can ensure that an overclocked system is stable and functioning correctly.
 Although software tools are available for testing hardware stability, it is generally impossible for any private individual to thoroughly test the functionality of a processor.

-To further complicate matters, in process technologies such as silicon on insulator (SOI), devices display hysteresis—a circuit's performance is affected by the events of the past, so without carefully targeted tests it is possible for a particular sequence of state changes to work at overclocked rates in one situation but not another even if the voltage and temperature are the same.
-Often, an overclocked system which passes stress tests experiences instabilities in other programs.
+Some semiconductor manufacturing techniques, like the silicon on insulator (SOI), produce devices with hysteresis behavior.
+These circuits' performance is affected by the events of the past, so without carefully targeted tests it is possible for a particular sequence of state changes to work at overclocked rates in one situation but not another even if the voltage and temperature are the same.
+Such a system may pass stress tests yet experiences instabilities in other programs.

 Factors impacting overclocking potential

 Overclockability arises in part due to the economics of the manufacturing processes of CPUs and other components.
 In many cases components are manufactured by the same process, and tested after manufacture to determine their actual maximum ratings.
 Components are then marked with a rating chosen by the market needs of the semiconductor manufacturer.
 If manufacturing yield is high, more higher-rated components than required may be produced, and the manufacturer may mark and sell higher-performing components as lower-rated for marketing reasons.
-In some cases, the true maximum rating of the component may exceed even the highest rated component sold.
-Many devices sold with a lower rating may behave in all ways as higher-rated ones, while in the worst case operation at the higher rating may be more problematical.
+In some cases, the true maximum rating of the component may exceed even the highest-rated component sold.
+Many devices sold with a lower rating may behave in all ways as higher-rated ones, while in the worst case operation at the higher rating may be more problematic.

 Notably, higher clocks must always mean greater waste heat generation, as semiconductors set to high must dump to ground more often.
 In some cases, this means that the chief drawback of the overclocked part is far more heat dissipated than the maximums published by the manufacturer.
 Pentium architect Bob Colwell calls overclocking an "uncontrolled experiment in better-than-worst-case system operation".